The Country Husband: Plot

-Francis Weed, father of four young children, and husband to Julia, are residents of the solidly middle-class suburb of Shady Hill.
+Francis Weed, father of four young children and husband to Julia, is a resident of the solidly middle-class suburb of Shady Hill.

 Returning from a business trip, Francis' commuter plane makes an emergency crash landing, but he and the terrified passengers emerge unscathed.
 The experience leaves him deeply shaken.
 When Francis arrives home with the tale of his survival, his wife and children are too preoccupied with their own personal affairs to register any sympathy.
 His presence in the household seems superfluous.

 Francis and Julia attend a cocktail party.
 He notes that the maid who is serving drinks is vaguely familiar, then he recognizes her.
 During his service as an infantryman in France during World War II, he had witnessed the public chastening of a woman who had served as a consort to a German officer during the German military occupation.
 Her head had been shaved and, stripped naked, she was paraded through the village.
 The maid is the same woman.
-Francis is troubled by the encounter, but dares not share it with Julia or his hosts.
+Francis is troubled by the encounter but dares not share it with Julia or his hosts.
 A retelling of this wartime ordeal would be deemed a violation of the sheltered and secure post-war world of Shady Hill.

 Francis drives the teenage babysitter, Anne Murchison, to her home that evening.
 She reveals during the ride that her father is an abusive and notorious alcoholic.
 Anne's evident suffering produces a powerful impulse in Francis combining both tenderness and sexual attraction.
 Anne innocently gives the sympathetic middle-aged man a childish kiss when they part.